 Here’s what you’ll get:

-Here’s a list of all the possible flights matching your search criteria for the date and duration you’ve selected.
+ITA Matrix returns a list of all the possible flights matching your search criteria for the date and duration you’ve selected.
 One thing to be aware of on this page – if you’ve searched multiple departure and/or arrival airports, this is giving you the cheapest possible option involving ALL OF THOSE AIRPORTS.
-Be careful!
+Be careful to check your airports!

 HOWEVER – If you were planning a cruise (or backpacking trip or tour) originating in one place and terminating in another – this can be a totally useful tool!
 (Or say you just wanted to visit more than one Hawaiian island – these are your flights!)

 You can not book a flight from ITA Matrix.
 It’s a search engine only.
 Now you have to take the information you got here and go to the airline’s website.
 Search for those flights using the narrowed down criteria – you know the flights exist.

 Super travel tip, just because I feel like it.
 Use the airline’s own website because then you are a customer of that airline.
 Not of some third party or booking engine.
 If you have any problems, that airline has a desk at the airport.
 Booking engines don’t!
 The airline can’t refer you to your booking agent if THEY are the ones in charge of your booking.
 A human travel agent is also a great option.

 SO there you have it – a crash course on ITA Matrix basics… now go save money on your flights!